mo7amedshaban/mo7amedshaban/README.md

 ---

 ### :woman_technologist: About Me :
-- Full Stack Developer with experience in .NET, .NET Core, ASP.NET Core, Angular, React.js, Node.js, and Python.

-- Builds web apps with afocus on scalable cloud-native solutions across Azure, AWS, Oracle, and GCP.

-- Certified by Microsoft, AWS, Oracle, and IBM.
-Pursuing an MSc in Computer Science & AI.
+Full Stack Developer experienced in building scalable web applications, API integrations, and database optimization.
+Certified by Microsoft, IBM, and Meta with strong problem- solving and collaboration skills

 ---